What's new in Windows Server 2016

 For more info about testing the DSC features of Windows Management Framework 5, see the series of blog posts discussed in Validate features of PowerShell DSC.
 To download, see Windows Management Framework 5.1.

 PackageManagement unified package management for software discovery, installation, and inventory

 Windows Server 2016 and Windows 10 includes a new PackageManagement feature (formerly called OneGet) that enables IT Professionals or DevOps to automate software discovery, installation, and inventory (SDII), locally or remotely, no matter what the installer technology is and where the software is located.

 PowerShell enhancements to assist digital forensics and help reduce security breaches

-For more info, see PowerShell ♥ the Blue Team.
+For more info, see the PowerShell ♥ the Blue Team blog post.